 There’s no way around it: internal IT teams can be expensive, particularly if you need to retain a broad spectrum of skills.
 This fact matters more to some organisations (SMEs, non-tech focused organisations) than it does to others (large and/or tech-focused organisations).
 Whether you have room in your budget to meet those costs will be completely up to you.

 3. Technology is a differentiator in your business.

 If you utilise proprietary technology, whether in-house or in the form of products and services offered to clients, an internal IT team will more than likely be required to manage this unique and bespoke tech.

 Internal IT teams are committed solely to your organisation, and are there to do your bidding.
 If you need the team to focus all of its efforts on any one thing at any one time, to upskill in a particular area, or to develop tech or system built specifically for your situation, you’re granted control, which in turn grants your business a competitive advantage.

 Internal teams are deeply familiar with your IT systems, and are able to respond instantly to any issues that you might face.
 You can task them with the constant development of your IT system and proprietary technologies, ensuring you retain a place at the leading edge of innovation.

 An in-house IT team grants you the ultimate control over your IT security.
 They can create bespoke security protocols, and can constantly monitor for potential threats (provided they have the necessary expertise.)

-For many CIOs there won’t be a clear answer to the internal vs outsourced IT team debate.
-As with any big business decision, it’s about weighing up the pros and cons, the risks and rewards, and identifying the option that will serve your business best.
+For many CIOs there won’t be an obvious answer to the internal vs outsourced IT team debate.
+As with any big business decision, it’s about weighing up the pros and cons, the risks and rewards, and identifying the option that will serve your business or organisation best.